cagta/cagta.github.io/_pages/rss.md

 if you’re new to rss, [check out this guide](https://derekkedziora.com/blog/rss-guide).

-the [everything feed](/feed.xml) contains, well, everything including new posts, notes and bookmarks.
+the [everything feed](/feed.xml) contains, well, everything including new posts and bookmarks.

 [this feed](/feed/essays.xml) contains only posts.